-SUMMARY OF DRAFT RECCOMENDATION FOR CALTRAIN'S LONG RANGE SERVICE VISION
+SUMMARY OF DRAFT RECOMMENDATION FOR CALTRAIN'S LONG RANGE SERVICE VISION

 The following memo supplements the PowerPoint presentation provided to the Peninsula Corridor Joint Powers Board at their August meeting.
 It provides a high level summary of the service planning and business case analysis completed as part of the Caltrain Business Plan to date and explains the importance of choosing a "Long Range Service Vision" at this stage in the planning process.
-More information can be found here, www.Caltrain2040.org/Long-Range-Service-Vision/.